enoch3712/ExtractThinker/README.md

 While LangChain is a generalized framework designed for a wide array of use cases, extract_thinker is specifically focused on Intelligent Document Processing (IDP).
 Although achieving 100% accuracy in IDP remains a challenge, leveraging LLMs brings us significantly closer to this goal.

 ## Additional Examples
 You can find more examples in the repository.
 These examples cover various use cases and demonstrate the flexibility of extract_thinker.
+Also check my the medium of the author that contains several examples about the library

 ## Contributing
 We welcome contributions from the community!
 If you would like to contribute, please follow these steps: